antonbabenko/pre-commit-terraform/README.md

 * [`coreutils`](https://formulae.brew.sh/formula/coreutils) required for `terraform_validate` hook on macOS (due to use of `realpath`).
 * [`checkov`](https://github.com/bridgecrewio/checkov) required for `checkov` hook.

+or build and use the Docker image locally as mentioned below in the `Run` section.

 ##### MacOS

 ```bash